mrgsolve/nmtests/dosing/dosing-vignette.md

         DUR](#14-infusion-doses-at-steady-state-where-ii--dur)
     -   [15: Bolus doses at steady state, with bioav factor and lag time](#15-bolus-doses-at-steady-state-with-bioav-factor-and-lag-time)
-    -   [16: Bolus doses with lag time and bioavability factor](#16-bolus-doses-with-lag-time-and-bioavability-factor)
+    -   [16: Bolus doses with lag time and bioav factor](#16-bolus-doses-with-lag-time-and-bioav-factor)
     -   [17: Bolus then infusion](#17-bolus-then-infusion)
     -   [18: Infusion with modeled duration, lag time, and bioav factor](#18-infusion-with-modeled-duration-lag-time-and-bioav-factor)